ORCID/orcid-independent-tests/README.md

 At CI server create a job to load this repo and execute the test

+1. Visit https://ci.orcid.org/view/independent-tests/ and choose the appropriate pipeline
+2. Click configure on the left hand side to edit the pipeline configuration and manage test execution (admin rights required)

 * Create new job of type `pipeline`

 * Inside node definition include at least next stages